coco0v0/Phase-1-/Phase_1.md

    - other:

 12. I have some requests regarding group members or accommodations or stuff that really makes it either hard for me to do group work or else makes group work really fun for me:
+         I have other course work that i need to do

-13. I could go outside to find content for the project:
+13. I could go outside to find content for the project: Youtube

-14. I have some cool equipment like:
+14. I have some cool equipment like: Camera and electric drumset
    - VR?
    - camera?
    - kinect?